-Earning money to supplement your income is never a bad idea, especially if you're saving to buy a property, boost your pension pot or set aside a financial buffer for a rainy day.
+Earning extra money to supplement your income isn't a bad idea, especially if you're saving to buy a property, boost your pension pot or set aside a financial cushion for life’s surprises.
+If you have a passion, want to learn a new skill or want to put any entrepreneurial abilities to use, starting a side hustle could be a good way to turn that extra energy into cash.

-If you have a passion, want to learn a new skill or want to put any entrepreneurial skills to use, consider starting a side hustle.
-Here are a few ways you could boost your income and savings – but make sure you check your contract with your employer before taking on extra work to ensure you’re not breaching any regulations that could impact your main job.
+This article shares a few ideas you could try out to boost your income and savings.
+But before you dive in, make sure to check with your employer before taking on extra work so you’re not breaching any regulations that could impact your main job.

 1. Let out your spare room

 If you already own your own home or have a mortgaged property, you could get a flatmate.
-Airbnb and other similar sites have made sourcing an extra income this way more simple, and this year, staycations and local holidays have meant short rentals are incredibly popular.

 Under the UK's 'Rent A Room Scheme’, HMRC also offers a tax break to anyone renting a room in their home.
 This means you can generate an income of £7,5001 before you pay any tax (whether you rent the room for a whole year or less).
 You can also offset expenses against this gross income before you pay tax.